caiton1/CS386-Meal-Creation-App/Deliverables/Deliverable1.md

 **Interview 5:** Marquez R. is a college student who likes to save money by cooking at home.
 He said he has interest in the product because it would help him find meals that have high amounts of protein with low amounts of calories because he is an avid lifter attempting to lose body fat through a cut.
 He was especially interested in the meal planning aspect of our product but was intrigued by how it would function.

 **Interview 6:** Ryan O. is a college student who actively ice skates and lives in an apartment off campus.
 She showed interest in the website as she is new to living on her own and is cooking for herself for the first time.
 She mentioned that she has a little cooking experience but has a hard time trying to make new things while balancing other parts of her life.
 Her “must haves” were that the recipes be easy to follow, and that there be a nutritional facts part to make sure she is eating semi-healthy.
 She liked the idea of a filtering system and said we should add a section for favorite ingredients or food, not just foods you don’t like.
 Overall she said the website is “nice to have” at the moment.
+<ins> Direct Quote</ins> : “I think it’s a good idea!
+Since I am cooking for myself I hope it calculates how to buy for one person too.”

 **Interview 7:** Ethan M. is a college student who is currently living in the dorms.
 At the moment he said an application like this wouldn’t be of much use because of his living situation but he sees the value if he were to have a kitchen.
 He says that having access to a resource like this would encourage him to cook more on his own as it would take away the dead time and thinking between meals.
 If he were to use the website, something that he considers a “need to have” is a nutrient section showing the calories and such for each meal.
 Without the nutrition part yet and lack of kitchen, he considers the product to be a “nice to have” at the moment with “must have” potential.
+<ins> Direct Quote</ins> : “It sounds nice, but since I don’t have a kitchen myself it isn’t really useful until I get off of campus”

 **Interview 8:** Abbie M. is a 30 year old mother to be, living in Flagstaff.
 She plans to be a stay at home mom while raising her kids and cooks for her husband currently.
 She sees the website as “nice to have” as she already uses Pintrest quite often to find recipes and is adept at cooking.
 She mentioned that this would’ve been more useful when she was younger and learning to budget and cook.
 She liked the filtering for the dietary options and mentioned that it would be nice to have a feature to pertain to babies for new mothers.
+<ins> Direct Quote</ins> : “I don’t really think that I would need this now, maybe if there was some stuff for babies later down the line.
+I would have liked this a lot more when I was fresh out of college though.”

 **Interview 9:** Nate B. is a third year college student living off campus while working and going to school.
 He said the website makes him skeptical since he in not online all the time and would prefer it to be in the form of an app instead to be on the go.
 He emphasized that the product would help his busy lifestyle as he has little time to plan his meals and grocery store trips.
 Nate mentioned as a “must have” that there be nutritional facts listed, and the total cost of the grocery bill be on there to help people budget.
 The filtering for diets, allergies, and non liked foods was a big aspect for him as well because he has some different allergies which can make shopping and cooking repetitive.
+<ins> Direct Quote</ins>  : “I really wish this was an app because it would be way easier to do this from my phone but I really like the idea.
+It would be useful to have something to help me plan out meals I would actually want without having to do a bunch of looking and shopping around.”

 ## Final Value Proposition and Consumer Segments